raspberrypilearning/cd-beginner-python-sushi/en/step_1.md

 ## Introduction

-You're going to learn programming and how to build a game with a language called Python.
+You're going to learn programming by building a game with a language called Python.

 **Did you know?**
 Websites like YouTube and Instagram are built using Python.